inyong37/Study/_Framework/ReinforcementLearning/Gym.md

 Gym is an open source Python library for developing and comparing reinforcement learning algorithms by providing a standard API to communicate between learning algorithms and environments, as well as a standard set of environments compliant with that API.
 Since its release, Gym's API has become the field standard for doing this.

-The last release was on Oct 5, 2022.
+:construction: The last release was on Oct 5, 2022.

 ### Gym Documentation